 We have pledged to tackle domestic and sexual violence in Leicester, working alongside Leicestershire County Council, Rutland County Council and the Police and Crime Commissioner for Leicestershire.

-This campaign is to raise awareness that men can experience domestic abuse, and of the barriers that might be stopping them getting support or reporting it.
-We need men to know that there are specialist services and options available for them.
+This visual campaign raises awareness that men can experience domestic abuse, and of the barriers that might be stopping men getting support or reporting it.
+Men need to know that there are specialist services and options available for them.

 Follow us on Twitter, share our posts and find out about events, training and services in Leicester @_howmany times.